-The Sammamish club was chartered in 2003.
-A year later, Nightmare at Beaver Lake was launched as a way of involving the city's sizable teenage population in the planning and execution of an event they’d also be drawn to as customers, says Dee Hoeke, the club’s 2004-05 president.
-The event has grown from 4,000 visitors during four nights the first year to an eight-night production attracting more than 10,000 visitors.
+The Sammamish club, chartered in 2003, launched Nightmare at Beaver Lake as a way of involving the city's sizable teenage population in the planning and execution of an event they’d also be drawn to as customers, says Dee Hoeke, the club’s 2004-05 president.
+The event has grown from 4,000 visitors during four nights in 2004 to an eight-night production attracting more than 10,000 visitors.

 Through the process, the club has formed a broad partnership with local businesses, youth groups, high school students, and the Sammamish City Parks Department.
 The event is co-produced by Scare Productions, a nonprofit organization with more than 20 years' experience staging haunted-house events.